- Start an intense exercise program

 Let us consider one example: “Sit-to-stand”.

-• And, it is task-specific-one has to stand before walking.
+- It is a task-specific activity that has to stand before walking.

 It should also include activities meaningful to the affected such as work-related skills and even a hobby.